 Limited Recourse Borrowing Arrangement

-Understanding Limited Recourse Borrowing Arrangements (LRBAs) for SMSFs
+What Is LRBA?
+Understanding Limited Recourse Borrowing For SMSFs

 Limited Recourse Borrowing Arrangements (LRBAs) enable Self-Managed Superannuation Funds (SMSFs) to leverage borrowed funds for asset purchases, presenting opportunities for growth while safeguarding the fund’s other assets from potential risks.
 The complexity of these arrangements necessitates rigorous auditing practices to ensure compliance with regulatory standards.
-This article explores the fundamentals of LRBAs, the requirements for SMSF auditors, and the challenges auditors face when assessing LRBAs in SMSFs.
+This article explores the fundamentals of LRBAs and the LRBA meaning, the requirements for SMSF auditors, SMSF gearing and the challenges auditors face when assessing LRBAs in SMSFs.

-What is a Limited Recourse Borrowing Arrangement (LBRs)?
+What is a Limited Recourse Borrowing Arrangement (LBRA)?

 In the event of loan default, the lender’s recourse is restricted solely to the asset purchased under the LRBA, meaning they cannot claim against the SMSF’s other assets.
 Under this structure, the legal title of the investment is held by a third party in trust for the SMSF trustees.
 The trustees retain a beneficial interest in the asset and the right to obtain legal ownership once the loan is fully paid off.